kubevirt/kubevirt/docs/cluster-configuration.md

      does not allocate resources for the standard `requests/limits.cpu` and `requests/limits.memory`.
   * `IgnoreVmiCalculator` - avoids allocating VM-associated pods differently from normal pods, maintaining uniform resource allocation.
-* `namespaceSelector` - determines in which namespaces scheduling gate will be added to pods.
-This field is a standard kubernetes selector.
+    * `namespaceSelector` - determines in which namespaces AAQ's scheduling gate will be added to pods at creation time.
+     This field follows the standard Kubernetes selector format.
 * `allowApplicationAwareClusterResourceQuota` (default = false) - set to true, to allow creation and management of ClusterAppsResourceQuota

   **note**: this setting cause some performance cost.
 Only set to true if there is a good reason.